Investments in Recovery and Acceleration

 This investment supports additional days and extra service contract hours within the school calendar for instructional educators and other school staff to meet one-to-one with student families in September/October of both the 2021-22 and 2022-23 school year.

 If teachers meet with their students' families at the beginning of the school year, exchange contact information, and allow families to share key information about their children, a relationship is formed and an authentic partnership, centered around the students' strengths, needs, and successes can be developed, contributing to the student's educational success.
-The total anticipated investment of supporting family connection meetings is anticipated to be roughly $6 million.

-- Accessing this Resource: All Highline families are offered family-connection meetings with teachers or other school staff, coordinated between the family and their classroom teacher.
+Accessing this Resource: All Highline families are offered family-connection meetings with teachers or other school staff, coordinated between the family and their classroom teacher.

 Native Re-Engagement